What Is The Right Handgun Ammunition For you?

 You’ll find the ACP used to designate many different cartridges which were originally designed to be fired through semi-automatic or automatic firearms

 This cartridge was developed by John Browning in 1905 and adopted by the United States Ordnance Department, along with the Colt-Browning automatic pistol, in 1911.
-It has also been made the official military handgun chambering by several other governments, notably Argentina, Mexico, and Norway.
+Many governments have made the .45 ACP the official military handgun caliber, notably Argentina, Mexico, and Norway.
 The 45 Automatic is the most powerful military handgun cartridge in use today.
 This is a heavy and powerful sub-sonic round with bullet weights from 185 to 260 grains.

 Note: There is an old round designed for revolvers: the .45 Colt (sometimes incorrectly called the .45 Long Colt).
 It is not the same as the .45 ACP: The case is longer and has a higher volume, making it potentially a more powerful round.